-\$CHOOL SOCIAL SCIENCES
+\$CHOOL SOCIAL SCIENCES SOCIAL SCIENCES

 ACADEMIC UNIT PSYCHOLOGY

 LEVEL OF STUDIES UNDERGRADUATE

-COURSE CODE ΨYE049 SEMESTER 3 rd 5 th 7 th
+COURSE CODE ΨΥΕ049 SEMESTER 3rd 5th 7th

-COURSE TITLE E LABORATORY OF QUALITATIVE RESEARCH AND DATA ANALYSI OATA ANALYSIS
+COURSE TITLE LABORATORY OF QUALITATIVE RESEARCH AND DATA ANALYSIS OATA ANALYSIS

-if credits are awarded for separate component lectures, laboratory exercises, etc. If the credits are of the course, give the weekly teaching hours ents of the course, e.g. weekly teaching are awarded for the whole HOURS CREDITS
+if credits are awarded for separate component lectures, laboratory exercises, etc. If the credits are if credits are awarded for separate components of the course, e.g. tures, laboratory exercises, etc. If the credits are awarded for the whole of the course, give the weekly teaching hours and the total credits CREDITS

 Lectures 3 4

 Add rows if necessary.
 The organisation of teaching methods used are described in detail at (d). g and the teaching

-COURSE TYPE general background, special background, specialised general knowledge, skills development Skills development
+COURSE TYPE general background, special background, specialised general knowledge, skills development d, al Skills development

 PREREQUISITE COURSES:

-LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek
+LANGUAGE OF INSTRUCTION and EXAMINATIONS:

-IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes
+IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes Yes

 COURSE WEBSITE (URL)